 Lanadelumab’s effect on fertility has not been evaluated in humans.
 Lanadelumab had no effect on male or female fertility in cynomolgus monkeys (see section 5.3).

-TAKHZYRO has negligible influence on the ability to drive or use machines.
+TAKHZYRO has no or negligible influence on the ability to drive and use machines.

 The most commonly (52.4%) observed adverse reaction associated with TAKHZYRO was injection site reactions (ISR) including injection site pain, injection site erythema and injection site bruising.
 Of these ISRs, 97% were of mild intensity, 90% resolved within 1 day after onset with a median duration of 6 minutes.